mofodreamer/odin-recipes/README.md

-this is some recipes site made with html. juhuu
+this is some recipes site made for the Odin project. juhuu